slosar/ForetFusion/README.md

 ### Write Fits files for each healpix.

 * Write a file for each healpix that contains THING_ID's.
 For each THING_ID coadd 'flux'.
-For example, considering the Healpix 24985, there are three different THING_ID with their corresponding coadd, and_mask and or_mask:
+For example, considering the Healpix 24985, there are three different THING_ID with their corresponding coadd, ivar, and_mask and or_mask:

 ![](https://github.com/ja-vazquez/ForetFusion/blob/master/figs/healpix.jpg)